asweigart/PythonStdioGames/README.md

 I'm not accepting pull requests currently, but feel free to leave comments or send suggestions to al@inventwithpython.com

+If you need help installing Python, visit https://installpython3.com/

 About this Collection
 =====================